oechenique/data-engineering-challenge/README.md

 # 🚀 Data Engineering Challenge

-こんにちは！Welcome to the Data Engineering Challenge solution for Globant, showcasing a robust and scalable approach to historical data migration and analysis using Python and PostgreSQL.
+こんにちは！Welcome to the Data Engineering Challenge solution, showcasing a robust and scalable approach to historical data migration and analysis using Python and PostgreSQL.

 ## Overview
 This project demonstrates a comprehensive data engineering solution with key capabilities: